microsoft/pai/hadoop-ai/README.md

 ## How to Build in Linux environment

-   Let's use hadoop-2.7.2 patch as an example, hadoop-2.9.0 patch has the similar steps. there are two ways to build:
+   Let's use hadoop-2.9.0 patch as an example, hadoop-2.7.2 patch has the similar steps. there are two ways to build:

   **quick build**

-   Please refer to this [readme](./hadoop-build/README.md) to get the quick way to do the build.
+   Please refer to this [readme](./hadoop-build/README.md) to get the quick way(automation) to do the build.

    **Step by step build**